madrilene/lenesaile.com/src/en/pages/index.md

   lead: "Send me a mail at [hola@lenesaile.com](mailto:hola@lenesaile.com) and tell me about your project, opportunities or whatever you have in mind!
 I'm always up for a chat."
 ---

 I make sure that a website is ==fast and loads only what is necessary==.
 Everyone should be able to find their way around immediately and the website should be ==accessible and usable for all people==.
-I am a humble learner in this field and adjust my knowledge on a daily basis.
+The field of accessibility is huge and complex - I am constantly learning.

 I do not create websites based on premade templates/themes and I do not use Website Builders.
 All websites are designed and developed from the ground up so that they work exactly as I and my clients imagine them to.